Last Updated on 23 September 2024 by Cycloscope

 A great travel itinerary for Honshu and Shikoku

-Below is the map of our bicycle trip in Kyushu.
+Below is the map of our bicycle trip to Kyushu.
 It’s the complete GPS recording of the journey.

 Click on the track to get the elevation profile, you can also use the search tool to find a specific location and display the GPX track of reference.

-Kyushu was probably the highlight of our bicycle trip in Japan, there wasn’t a single day without saying “mamma mia che posto incredibile!” (“oh my mother, what an incredible place”).
-We planned a tour to see the most active volcanoes and the best part of coastline.
+Kyushu was probably the highlight of our bicycle trip in Japan, there wasn’t a single day without saying “Mamma mia che posto incredible!” (“Oh my mother, what an incredible place”).
+We planned a tour to see the most active volcanoes and the best part of the coastline.

 Cycling from Fukuoka to Southern Kyushu

-From Fukuoka harbour (coming by ferry from Busan, South Korea), we went down to Kumamoto crossing a small range of lush green hills.
+From Fukuoka harbor (coming by ferry from Busan, South Korea), we went down to Kumamoto crossing a small range of lush green hills.
 Then to Amakusa islands, a spectacular archipelago in the Ariake Sea (the big gulf of western Kyushu), mostly connected by bridges.
-Stunning views, quiet roads and some nice beach with crystal clear water.
+Stunning views, quiet roads, and some nice beach with crystal clear water.

 Volcanoes of South Kyushu